 When visiting my lovely family in Bilsborrow I wanted to make tea simple by using what was in the fridge.
-There were bell peppers, potatoes, coriander, onions, and a mango!
+There were some random vegetables, and a mango!
 After picking up a can of coconut milk from the local village store, we got cracking in the kitchen.
 The result was quite satisfying and without too much fuss.
 I promised Stef to write it up as he thought it might be something he could whip up in a jiffy when he got home from work.

-Tip: try using carrots instead of potatoes for a lighter, more colourful touch and prepare the same way.
-Substitute ground turmeric with two small fingers of fresh turmeric root, minced fine.
+Tip: Substitute ground turmeric with two small fingers of fresh turmeric root, minced fine.

 1 medium onion